|

 In 2007 JVD463 was rescued from behind a hedge near Strangford, County Down, Northern Ireland by a CDTEC club member who spied it while out on a local road run.
 The TEF20 was transported to Ballywalter where the club member stripped and rebuilt the engine.

-JVD463 was then sold it on to its current owner Jimmy Connolly.
-After further mechanical work was carried out Jimmy began to use the tractor for a bit of work and at local ploughing matches.
+JVD463 was then sold it on to its current owner.
+After further mechanical work was carried and the tractor was used for a bit of work and at local ploughing matches.

 Levelling Ploughing

-Around this time Jimmy managed to get his hands on a set of original front wheels and shod them with new tyres.
+Around this time the owner managed to get his hands on a set of original front wheels and shod them with new tyres.

-A couple of years passed before Jimmy started any more work.
+A couple of years passed before any more work was done.
 JVD463 was stripped and prepared and where necessary the tinwork was replaced.

 |